mitsest/nativescript_docker/README.md

 It should be at the same level as the Dockerfile.
 Replace HelloWorld with your project folder's name.

 ### nvidia_driver
 I usually run it on Debian Stretch, which uses nvidia-legacy-340xx-driver.
-So I pass nvidia_driver_version to the build command, in order for the containter to be able to make use of the host's gpu.
+So I pass nvidia_driver_version to the build command, in order for the container to be able to make use of the host's gpu.

-If you'd rather use the open source drivers you can omit this argument.
+If you'd rather use the open source drivers, or if you 're planning to not use the gpu at all, you can omit this argument.

 ### avd configuration
 Replace all other arguments with regards to the avd configuration you need.

-If all you want is an API 26 emulator leave those inact.
+If all you want is an API 26 emulator leave those intact.

 ## Run container

 TODO: add entry script

-If all went well, you can add the function at your ~/.bashrc or ~/.bash_aliases (replace mAvd variable with the avd name you used)
+If all went well, you can add the following function at your ~/.bashrc or ~/.bash_aliases (replace mAvd variable with the avd name you used)

 If you want to run the container with the gpu turned off, you should change